EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/02-Development-Environment-Setup-Options.md

-# 2.2 Development Environment Setup
+# 2.2 Development Environment Setup Options

 To get started, you have two options for setting up your development environment: